 God has made us for loving relationships with himself and with each other.
 Family and church are the environments he has designed for these closest relationships.
-These relationships are then the basis for growth in our life and are the support we need for the many battles we face in life.
+These relationships are designed to promote our growth in life, providing support for the many lessons we learn and the battles we face.

-The most ideal environment for every person is to be in both a healthy physical family and a healthy spiritual family.
-Many people don't have the opportunity to be in both, but they can still trust God to meet their needs in one way or another.
+The most ideal environment for every person is to have both a healthy physical family and a healthy spiritual family.
+Though many people don't have the opportunity to be in both, everyone can still trust God to meet their needs in one way or another.